EricDupertuis/EricDupertuis.github.io/_posts/2015-11-23-dont-be-stupid.md

 - smartphone
 ---

-Ok so this morning I took my usual train at 08:07 and as always, it was really, really crowded.
+Ok so yesterday I took my usual train at 08:07 and as always, it was really, really crowded.

 I was standing in the middle of the train and in front of me there was this guy in a suit.
 Let's call him Jeff.